Multiband linear cellular automata and endomorphisms of algebraic vector groups: Remaining proofs

 We now consider the matching of fixed points.
 Suppose $x=(x_1,\dots,x_r)^\intercal \in \Ga^r(\overline \Fp)$ is a fixed point of $m_{\sigma}$, so $m_{\sigma}(x)=x$, i.e.\

-with the operation of raising to the $p$-th power applied componentwise on $x$.
-Recall that $m_i$ have entries in $\Fp$, so if we raise this equation to the $p^j$-th power, we find that
+with the operation of raising to the $p$-th power applied cooordinatewise to $x$.
+Recall that matrices $m_i$ have entries in $\Fp$, so if we raise this equation to the $p^j$-th power, we find that

 for all $j$.
 Multiplying this equation by $\alpha$ and taking traces, we find